houcinhadjaissa-cyber/Autopro/docs/AI_CONTEXT.md

 Key Features: 3D disassembling car hero section, 3-tab navigation (Garage/Business/Search), 7zap-style visual catalog with facelift/generation images, and automated localization for Algeria/Nigeria.

 Project status: Documentation Phase Complete.
 Moving to Final Audit.
+---
+# FINAL DOCUMENTATION PHASE COMPLETE
+All planning files (20+ documents) have been audited and verified.
+The project has a complete Data Model, Financial Ledger, Shipping Logic, and Visual Requirements.

+Project Status: Moving to Technical Setup (Phase 2).
+Next Step: Create the folder structure for 'apps' and 'packages' on GitHub.